3 Families, 3 NYC Apartment Combinations

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 A few bumps came up during the project; converting the bathtub into a walk-in shower required raising the floor underneath for the drain pipes in order to meet code and when trying to designate an entryway, they realized the configuration just wasn’t working.
 He ended up buying additional square footage from the hallway to create a more inviting one.
-Construction started in November of 2016 and finished in April of 2017, for a total of six months of work.
-The time and effort were well worth it.
+Construction took a total of six months of work.
+The time, effort, and renovation costs were well worth it.
 The homeowner said the apartment, “feels like living in a peaceful oasis above the city.”

 (Above) Zoe and Arvid’s Sweeten renovation in Manhattan